kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 8: June 17, 2020

+**Today's Progress**: I worked on my Angular course.
+I continued working on section 5.
+I reviewed about using @Input and @Output to bind data to a property and send data between components, learned about View Encapsulation, @ViewChild and @ContentChild in Angular 8+ and started the assigment 4.

+**Thoughts**: I love days when I start working earlier I see the result through the rest of the day and I love feeling productive so way to go Kaio!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-the-complete-guide-2020/commit/eb076b6c53f0828a97c3ca698ef4d5377219098c)

+---

 ### Day 7: June 16, 2020

 **Today's Progress**: I worked on my Angular course.
 I continued working on section 5.
 I learned about the components lifecycle and lifecycles hooks.